kunalb/paip/README.md

 # paip

-Working through Principles of Artificial Intelligence in Clojure.
+Working through Principles of Artificial Intelligence in Hy.